aryskaliyev/postgres-golang/README.md

 - **pq** package (sql driver) is specific to PostgreSQL and offers additional features and optimizations for working with PostgreSQL databases.

+- **psql** is the command-line interface for PostrgreSQL, a powerful relationanl database management system.

 These package enable to **connect**, **query** and **manage** SQL databases efficiently.

 ![Simple Diagram](sql-go.png)